Qingli Reforms: Ouyang Xiu

 Ouyang Xiu was posted to Kaifeng four years after passing his jinshi examination in 1030.
 He began his association with Fan from this time in Kaifeng.
-Like Fan, he also was demoted.
-After Fan's demotion, Ouyang criticized Fan's principle critic, resulting in being sent to a minor post in Hubei.
-Like Fan, he was brought back to the capital in the 1040s where he was assigned to work on cataloguing the entire imperial library.
+Following Fan's demotion in 1036, Ouyang criticized Fan's principle critic, resulting in himself being sent to a minor post in Hubei.

+When Emperor Renzong decided to launch reforms, Ouyang Xiu was brought back to the capital in the 1040s where he was appointed a policy critic.

 Ten-Point Memorial

-Fan Zhongyan submitted a ten-point memorial in which he outlined his reform objectives.
-They can be divided into three categories:
+Fan Zhongyan and Fu Bi submitted to the emperor a joint ten-point memorial in 1043 outlining reform agendas.
+They can be largely divided into the following categories: